 Then pose for the cameras!
 Everyone loves a bulldog in a tutu!

-A second way to make a tutu for your dog is starting with a harness, and adding the tutu.
+A second way to make a tutu for your dog is starting with a harness:

 I’m a little dog with a big attitude, and considered a little princess.
 I needed a custom doggie tutu!